...

 Learning a musical instrument:

 Learning an instrument exercises parts of the brain that are responsible for coordination.
-According to a study playing an instrument may benefit cognitive development in a young brain and help protect against cognitive impairment in an aging brain
+According to a study playing an instrument may benefit cognitive development in a young brain and help protect against cognitive impairment in an ageing brain

 Exercising regularly